Introduction To Feline Diabetes

 What Is Feline Diabetes?

 In a normal system, the arrival of food stimulates the pancreas to dispense insulin.
 More food, more insulin.
 At its simplest, diabetes is a disorder in which insulin is not produced by the pancreas.
-There are forms of diabetes where insulin is produced and dispensed, but the cells don't "hear the message" -- though the mechanism is different, the outcome is similar.

 Damage Caused By Feline Diabetes

 Some of the damage diabetes does to the body is due to the glucose staying in the blood, but a lot is due to the fact that for lack of glucose, the cells malfunction.
-The body begins to die of starvation because cells cannot reproduce themselves when their lifespan is complete (a matter of days or weeks).

 If a diabetic cat does not receive the necessary treatment, the cells of the muscles die off and cause nerve damage, causing the cat to have an irregular gait or the inability to stand, sit or lay down properly.
-Then the major organs are attacked, killing the cells required for normal organ function.
-The organs begin to fail, one by one, usually starting with the kidneys.

-It can be a matter of days or into weeks before death mercifully occurs for untreated cats and can be considered slow torture.
+It can be a matter of days or weeks before death mercifully occurs for untreated cats and can be considered slow torture.

 Symptoms of Feline Diabetes